 - Car and truck accidents that don’t necessarily involve a rear-end impact

 - Bicycle accidents

-While, many mistaken believe that whiplash can only occur in high speed accidents, in fact, whiplash is commonly caused by low speed, low impact, rear-end auto accidents.
+While, many mistakenly believe that whiplash can only occur in high speed accidents, in fact, whiplash is commonly caused by low speed, low impact, rear-end auto accidents.
 Another misconception is that whiplash is minor injury.
 However, many medical experts suggest that soft tissue injuries can be severe and have long-term effects if left untreated.
 It is recommended following an accident, one seek medical attention or chiropractor in Los Angeles as soon as possible.
 If left untreated, it is possible that, neck injuries can have serious consequences and cause a widespread of health problems.